vmware-tanzu/velero/site/_posts/2019-10-10-Velero-v1-1-Stateful-Backup-vSphere.md

 UN  10.244.2.14  161.04 KiB  32           71.7%             8d88d0ec-2981-4c8b-a295-b36eee62693c  Rack1-K8Demo
 ```

 Now we will populate Cassandra with some data.
-Here we are connecting to the first Pod, cassandra-0 and running the `cqlsh` command.
+Here we are connecting to the first Pod, cassandra-0 and running the `cqlsh` command which will allow us to create a Keyspace and a table.

 ```bash
 $ kubectl exec -it cassandra-0 -n cassandra -- cqlsh